-A volume of fertile soil typically has about forty five percent as inorganic grains of rock.
-Five percent is the organic component: live roots, fungi, worms, mites and insects, protozoa and bacteria, all mixed in with the decaying remains of these organisms, plus leaf litter and stems of trees, herbs and grasses.
+A sample of fertile soil typically has, by volume, about forty five percent as inorganic grains of rock.
+Five percent is the organic component: live roots, plus all the other forms of life, all mixed in with the decaying remains of these organisms, plus leaf litter and stems of trees, herbs and grasses.
 The remaining half of the volume comprises air spaces and water.
-Except for roots and earthworms, most of this enormously varied living component of the soil is unseen by silviculturist or gardener, unless they come equipped with core-borers, sieves, extractors, and a microscope.
+Most of this living component of the soil is unseen by silviculturist or gardener, unless they come equipped with core-borers, sieves, extractors, and a microscope.
 There is however one of the living components of soil that regularly makes itself conspicuous: mushrooms.
 These are the reproductive bodies of fungi, their fruiting bodies or sporocarps.
 These create and disperse potential offspring as minute spores.
 For every sporocarp rising above-ground there spreads a network of fungal threads in all directions of the upper layers of soil.
 Here most nutrients can be found.
+Not all soil fungi produce mushroom type sporocarps, and those that do may only expend such energy and material during conditions are suitable, not on a regular seasonal schedule.